-A little care is needed to use the random-number routines.
-You will need to supply the uniform random number generator or use the one supplied (and with a dynamic library or DLL you will have to use the one supplied, which is the Marsaglia-multicarry with an entry points
+or use the one supplied (and with a dynamic library or DLL you will have to use the one supplied, which is the Marsaglia-multicarry with an entry points set\seed(unsigned int, unsigned int)

-'''

-double unif_rand(void)

-'''

-'''

-set_seed(unsigned int, unsigned int)

 to set its seeds and

-get_seed(unsigned int , unsigned int )
+get\seed(unsigned int \, unsigned int \)

 to read the seeds).

-'''

-6.18 Organization of header files
+6.20 Organization of header files

-The header files which R installs are in directory $R_INCLUDE_DIR$ (default $R_HOME/include$).
+The header files which R installs are in directory $R\INCLUDE\DIR$ (default $R\HOME/include$ ).
 This currently includes

-R.h includes many other files Rinternals.h definitions for using R's internal structures Rdefines.h macros for an S-like interface to the above (no longer maintained) Rmath.h standalone math library Rversion.h R version information Rinterface.h for add-on front-ends (Unix-alikes only) Rembedded.h for add-on front-ends R_ext/Applic.h optimization and integration R_ext/BLAS.h C definitions for BLAS routines R_ext/Callbacks.h C (and R function) top-level task handlers R_ext/GetX11Image.h X11Image interface used by package trkplot R_ext/Lapack.h C definitions for some LAPACK routines R_ext/Linpack.h C definitions for some LINPACK routines, not all of which are included in R R_ext/Parse.h a small part of R's parse interface: not part of the stable API.
-R_ext/GetX11Image.h R_ext/Lapack.h R_ext/Linpack.h X11Image interface used by packs C definitions for some LAPACK: C definitions for some LINPACK all of which are included in R a small part of R's parse interface
+R.h includes many other files

+Rinternals.h definitions for using R's internal structures

+Rdefines.h macros for an S-like interface to the above (no

+longer maintained)

+Rmath.h standalone math library

+Rversion.h R version information

+Rinterface.h for add-on front-ends (Unix-alikes only)

+Rembedded.h for add-on front-ends

+R_ext/Applic.h optimization, integration and some LAPACK

+ones)

+R_ext/BLAS.h C definitions for BLAS routines

+R_ext/Callbacks.h C (and R function) top-level task handlers

+R_ext/GetX11Image.h X11Image interface used by package trkplot

+R_ext/Lapack.h C definitions for some LAPACK routines

+R_ext/Linpack.h C definitions for some LINPACK routines, not

+all of which are included in R

+R_ext/Parse.h a small part of R's parse interface: not part of

+the stable API.

 R_ext/RStartup.h for add-on front-ends

+R_ext/Rdynload.h needed to register compiled code in packages

+R_ext/Riconv.h interface to iconv

+R_ext/Visibility.h definitions controlling visibility

+R_ext/eventloop.h for add-on front-ends and for packages that

+need to share in the R event loops (not

+Windows)